-Our client texted the number, which went to a Long Beach Police Officer.
+Our client texted the number, which went to a Long Beach Police Officer posing as Jasmine, the prostitute our client wanted to meet.
 The police officer directed our client to the Travelodge Motel on Atlantic Avenue for a “date.”

-Our client then drove to the hotel and went to the room number provided by the decoy.
+Our client then drove to the hotel and went to the room number (a substantial step in furtherance of the agreement) provided by the decoy.
 It was a room connected to another room by an interior door.

 Our client entered the hotel room and was met by a lady who did not look too much like the woman in the picture, our client told us later.
 This did not cause our client to become suspicious, however, at the time.
 He confirmed the exchange of sex for something of value, his Amazon gift card.

 Once this was done, the interior door to the adjoining room opened and two male police officers stepped forward to arrest our client.